andrewacashner/hearingfaithms/chapters/chapter-3.md

 The point of the Christmas liturgy, then, would not be simply to "hear about" God, but to encounter the incarnate Christ in his flesh, through the sacrament of the Eucharist.
-Lapide cites St. Cyril to say that "symbolically, the manger is the altar, on which Christ in the Mass by consecration is as though born and sacrificed"; and St. John Chrysostom to conclude, "That which the Magi saw in the manger, in a little hut, with much veneration and fear approached and adored, you perceive the same thing not in the manger, but on the altar."
+Lapide cites Saint Cyril to say that "symbolically, the manger is the altar, on which Christ in the Mass by consecration is as though born and sacrificed"; and Saint John Chrysostom to conclude, "That which the Magi saw in the manger, in a little hut, with much veneration and fear approached and adored, you perceive the same thing not in the manger, but on the altar."
-[@Lapide:Gospels19C, 672, on Luke 2:
+[@Lapide:Gospels19C, 672, on Lk 2:
 "Sic et S. Cyrillus in Caten.
 Symbolice præsepe est altare, in quo Christus in Missa per consecrationem quasi nascitur et immolatur.
 Unde S. Chyrs. in Catena: *Quod in præsepio videntes atque tugurio Magi, cum